Fans, players flee Nationals Park after gunshots ring out during game

 $60K REWARD OFFERED AFTER CHILD KILLED, 5 OTHERS SHOT IN DC

+Two of the victims were found wounded outside the stadium while two others sought treatment at a nearby hospital, FOX 5 of Washington reported.

+Padres stars Fernando Tatis Jr. and Manny Machado opened a gate to the field area so that some frightened fans could seek refuge in the team's dugout, Andrew Golden of the Washington Post wrote on Twitter.

-The area near the stadium has seen a spike in gun violence recently, the source said.
+The area near the stadium has seen a spike in gun violence recently, the police source said.
+Recent incidents have included an Uber driver being carjacked and killed by teenage suspects.

 The gunfire came just one night after a 6-year-old girl was killed by gunfire in the nation's capital, with five adults wounded in the same incident.